liudmila-udot/GolangDonovanKernighanExamples/README.md

 ## Type declarations

-A type declaration defines a bew named type that has the same underlying type as an existing type.
+A type declaration defines a new named type that has the same underlying type as an existing type.

 ```
 type name underlying-type